 The second most common symptom of internal hemroids is a feeling of fullness or pressure in the anal canal itself.

-They are rarely painful because there are not many sensitive nerves inside the anal canal itself, so pain is not a common symtpom of internal hemroids.
+Internal hemroids are rarely painful because there are not many sensitive nerves inside the anal canal itself, so pain is not a common symptom of internal hemroids.

 Difficulty completing bowel movements, rectal itching, or a soft lump or swelling felt at the anal opening are other potential symptoms of internal hemroids.